Achieving growth through collaboration

-The project is being led by Regional Development Australia (RDA) Barossa Gawler Light Adelaide Plains with the B2B Network funded by RDA and Local Government partners.
+The project is being led by Regional Development Australia (RDA) in the Barossa Gawler Light Adelaide Plains, in partnership with B2B Network, funded by RDA and Local Government partners.

-We’ve partnered with the Independent Brewers Association to create traineeship opportunities and upskill workers in the state’s growing craft beer industry.
+The Independent Brewers Association has partnered with the Department to create traineeship opportunities and upskill workers, in the state’s growing craft beer industry.

 The pilot project will support existing workers to advance their careers through practical on-the-job training and mentoring support.

 Employers involved in the project include Barossa Valley Brewing, Beer Garden Brewing Port Lincoln, Big Shed Brewing Concern, Prancing Pony Brewery and Sparkke.